 The points earned from the HESI A2 and GPA are added together, and this total determines who is offered admission.
 The total maximum points possible = 160.

-Applicants must submit a TCC admissions application, www.tcc.fl.edu/apply and a separate healthcare program application by the published deadline.
-Click here to access the healthcare application through their TCC Passport account.
+Applicants must submit a TCC admission application (www.tcc.fl.edu/apply) and a separate healthcare program application by the published application deadline.
+Applicants may access the healthcare application through their TCC Passport account.

-See Additional Healthcare Degree Requirements for more important information.
+See Additional Healthcare Degree Requirements for important information.